PaulHaeberli/imgproc/README.md

         [softedge width]            softedge 0.05

             adds a soft edge to the image.
-Width is specified as a fraction of image diameter.
+Width is specified as a fraction of image diameter

+        [setaspect aspect]          setaspect 1.0

+	    forces the aspect ratio on the image by cropping the edges

+these options can be used with gom movie files

+        [fadeinout nframes]          fadeinout 20

+	    make the movie fade in and out

+        [blurinout nframes]          blurinout 20

+	    make the movie blur in and out

 ops can be chained like this: